eosnetworkfoundation/product/transactions/read-only/parallel.md

 Several terms are defined to help understand the design.

-- *read-only transaction* - an Antelope transaction that does not modify state
+- *read-only transaction* - an Antelope transaction that does not modify any state.
-- *read operation* - a task (like `get_info`) that does not modify state and any global data used during read-only transaction execution.
-It is safe to run in parallel with read-only transaction.
+- *read operation* - a task that does not modify any state that is accessible (even indirectly) by read-only transaction execution.
+It is safe to execute these on the main thread in parallel with read-only transactions.
+As the name suggests, these include pure read operations, e.g. `get_info`, but it can also include other operations executing on the main thread that may mutate state that does not impact read-only transactions executing on separate threads, e.g. `pause` and `resume` from the producer API.
-- *write operation* - a task (like `send_transacttion2`) that modifies state or any global data used during read-only transaction execution.
-It is not safe to run in parallel with read-only transaction.
+- *write operation* - a task that may modify state that can be accessible by read-only transaction execution, e.g. `send_transaction2` which can modify Chainbase state.
+It is not safe to execute these operations in parallel with read-only transactions.

 ## Existing Operation Analysis
 This section analyzes thread safety of existing operations to read-only transaction execution.